Jerusalem’s Streets: Rechov Hakablan

 One of the major streets in Har Nof is Hakablan, which means The Contractor or The Builder.
 Who is this builder?

 Yitzchak Abud Levi was born in 1906 and lived until 1981, and was one of Jerusalem’s largest builders.
 Beyond these very basic facts, there exists precious little information about Abud Levi, as he successfully maintained his anonymity throughout his life.
 It is therefore somewhat perplexing why they named a street after him.
-Another unsolved mystery is why they named it Hakablan and not Yitzchak Abud Levi Street, although one can argue that that this secretive name fits well with his very private nature.
+Another unsolved mystery is why they named it Hakablan and not Yitzchak Abud Levi Street, although one can argue that that this secretive name reflects his very private nature.
 As an aside, the Abud Levi family must have been awfully influential, as Al”ar Street in Jerusalem’s Talpiot Mizrach neighborhood is named in memory of Rachamim Abud Levi, another builder, who was probably Yitzchak’s brother or cousin.

 Ironically, Hakablan has become one of Jerusalem’s most famous streets, because half of the Knesset’s Shas party members live along this block.
 The magnet that attracted them was Harav Ovadia Yosef zt”l who lived in a modest apartment on the street.
 Rav Yosef was one of the giants of the last generation, a towering halachic authority, former Sephardic chief rabbi of Israel, and founder and longtime spiritual leader of the Shas party.
-To understand the impact that Rav Yosef had on the nation, consider that half a million people – with some estimates closer to one million people – attended his funeral three years ago, representing the largest gathering of people in the country’s history.
+To understand the impact that Rav Yosef had on the nation, consider that half a million people – with some estimates closer to one million people – attended his funeral in 2013, representing the largest gathering of people in the country’s history.

 There are countless fascinating stories about Rav Yosef that provide insights into his personality and his priorities.
 Let me share with you one story that underscores Rav Yosef’s love and compassion for the entire Jewish nation.